-There are several magnet schools that are specifically geared toward students interested in art, music, dance, digital arts, creative writing, theater design, and other art forms, this theme integrates a rigorous core curriculum with instruction by professional artists focused on fine and performing arts.
+There are several magnet schools that are specifically geared toward students interested in art, music, dance, digital arts, creative writing, theater design, and other art forms.
+This theme integrates a rigorous core curriculum with instruction by professional artists focused on fine and performing arts.

 Connecticut Technical Education and Career System (CTECS) (Grades 9 to 12)

-Students entering 9th grade may apply to these regional schools, which include A.I.
+Students entering grade 9 may apply to these regional technical high schools, which include A.I.
 Prince (Hartford), E.C.
 Goodwin (New Britain), and Howell Cheney (Manchester).
-When applying, families submit one application for all three (3) technical high schools and rank them in order of preference.
+When applying, families submit one application for all three (3) technical high schools as a region and rank them in order of preference.
 Applicants who do not receive a placement in the first round of offers for on-time applicants in April will have the opportunity to add CTECS schools to their application and/or change their order of preference.

 By integrating 21st century trade education with rigorous academics, Hartford Region technical high schools prepare students to begin working immediately after graduation or to enter the college classroom.
 Students graduate with a high school diploma and certificate in their field of study.
 Many receive college credit or work experience that leads to apprenticeships during high school.Search

 Agricultural Science and Technology Education Schools (ASTE) (Grades 9 to 12)

-Hartford students entering the 9th grade who are interested in attending an ASTE program apply to 9th grade using an ASTE Application, not the on-line RSCO Application.
+Hartford students entering grade 9 who are interested in attending an ASTE program apply using an ASTE Application, not the on-line RSCO Application.